 The Graduate Advisor, Dr. Gary Wilcox, is the overall director of Graduate Studies within the Department of Advertising.
 Dr. Wilcox approves the student's course selections each semester as well as all formal documents during the student's program of study.
 Each student is required to consult the Graduate Advisor prior to registration each semester so that advising bars may be cleared.
 An online advising site is available to facilitate the process.

 Current postings can be found in the Jobs section of our LinkedIn page.
 In addition, you can also visit the Communication Career Services web page to view additional opportunities.
 Paid internships will be considered first for approval.
 No more than two internships per organization will be approved for credit.
 Students are expected to be compensated for their internship--related expenses.
 Because this list is not comprehensive and does not reflect the number of internship opportunities that may be available, students are encouraged to seek out and apply for other available internships.
 Each internship must be approved by the Internship Supervisor, Dr. Isabella Cunningham.

-Please consult the Spring Internship Guideline document for more details.
+Please consult the Summer Internship Guideline document for more details.
 Your internship experience should follow these basic steps: